Use the Text Comparison tool to compare multiple versions of the Bible or other texts.

 - Change the orientation of the verses by clicking the Text Comparison panel menu icon and selecting Automatic Layout, Horizontal Layout, or Vertical Layout.

-- When Show Differences is selected, click Show Base Text in the panel menu to display text omitted from the base version in line in your comparison versions.
+- When Show Differences is selected, click the Show Base Text icon on the toolbar or click Show Base Text in the panel menu to display text omitted from the base version in line in your comparison versions.

 Print or export your current comparison by opening the panel menu and selecting Print/Export.
 A new dialog will appear with options for printing and exporting.